 Virtual visits are covered by health plans similarly to in-person visits.
 Depending on your plan, a virtual visit may be subject to “copay” or “coinsurance” fees that are the same as if you saw the provider in their office.

-However, during the COVID-19 crisis some health plans and employers are temporarily waiving these fees.
-For example, from March 31, 2020 until June 18, 2020, Optum is waiving copay and coinsurance fees for outpatient behavioral health telehealth visits with an Optum network provider.
-For other forms of care, or if you choose an out-of-network provider, a copay or coinsurance fee may apply.
+However, during the COVID-19 crisis some health plans and employers are temporarily waiving these fees for in-network, outpatient behavioral health care services.
+For example, from March 31, 2020 until September 30, 2020, Optum is waiving copays and coinsurance fees for outpatient behavioral health telehealth visits provided to UnitedHealthcare members by an Optum in-network provider.
+For inpatient, residential, or other non-outpatient services, or if you choose an out-ofnetwork provider, a copay or coinsurance fee may apply.

 Each health plan is different, so call the number on the back of your health insurance card for details.